Huvinesh-Rajendran-12/Naluri_Coding_Challenge/README.md

 ## The Approach

 1. One of the main know formulas among others to calculate Pi is the Nilakantha's formula.
-The other known famous formula is the Ramanujan formula.
-The reason why the Nilakantha formula was chosen is because it has a lower time complexity, $O(N)$, to the Ramanujan formula $O(N^2)$. <br>
+The other known famous formula is the Ramanujan and Chudnovsky algorithm.
+The reason why the Nilakantha formula was chosen is because it has a lower time complexity, $O(N)$, to the Ramanujan and Chudnovsky algorithm $O(N^2)$. <br>
 2. Nilakantha formula : $$\pi = 3 + 4 \cdot \displaystyle\sum_{n \geq 0} \frac{(-1)^n}{(2n+3)^3-(2n+3)}$$

 ## The usage